mongodb/atlas-osb/docs/getting-started-cf-atlas-osb.md

 * text editor
 * MongoDB Atlas account - you need an Org apikey

 Once you have your workstation ready, head over to http://cloud.mongodb.com and create an organization apikey.
-Step by step details on this step here: https://docs.atlas.mongodb.com/configure-api-access/#manage-programmatic-access-to-an-organization.
+For more step by step details on this step, step over here: https://docs.atlas.mongodb.com/configure-api-access/#manage-programmatic-access-to-an-organization.

 ## Installation & Configuration